published journal article

 Suggested Citation

 Genevieve Guiliano and Thomas F. Golob (1990) Using Longitudinal Methods for Analysis of a Short-Term Transportation Demonstration Project.
 Working Paper Reprint No. 28.
 Institute of Transportation Studies, UC Irvine: University of California Transportation Center.
-Available at: https://escholarship.org/uc/item/2j98g38s.working paper
+Available at: https://escholarship.org/uc/item/2j98g38s.published journal article

 Network Connectivity and Price Convergency: Gas Pipeline Deregulation